ZachBeta/neural_rps/alphago_demo/RPS_README.md

 ## Future Improvements

 Potential improvements include:
 - Adding card selection intelligence to the policy network
 - Implementing a more sophisticated board representation
 - Extending to larger boards or more complex card types
 - Visualization of the MCTS search tree
 - Optimizing for performance with parallel MCTS
+- Human vs AI interface (currently out of scope)

 ## Technical Notes